cryptag/minileap/README.md

 is equal to the header-provided Chunk Size for every chunk except (perhaps) the last one, which may be of size less than N:

-`[ N+105-byte chunk: 24-byte nonce + 1-byte "last chunk" indicator + N-byte encrypted body + 16-byte libsodium overhead + 64-byte Blake2b rolling hash ]`
+`[ N+105-byte chunk: 24-byte nonce + 1-byte last chunk indicator + N-byte encrypted body + 16-byte libsodium overhead + 64-byte Blake2b rolling hash ]`

+The last chunk indicator byte should be 0 if the chunk is not the last byte, and a 1 if it is.

 #### Message Types